 3.6.
-Testing the Gripper
+Testing the Gripper with the Robotiq User Interface (RUI)

 Once installed and properly secured, your Robotiq 2-Finger Adaptive Gripper should be tested with the Robotiq User Interface test software using the provided USB converter.
 To do so: